MPhil: minimum 12 months full time; minimum 24 months part time

 All students have opportunities to participate in postgraduate research seminars and conferences and many have opportunities to get involved in laboratory demonstrations and other teaching support work.
 Postgraduate research is conducted in co-operation with a variety of international and national bodies as well as other universities.

-Normally an upper-second-class Honours degree and a Master’s degree in a relevant arts, humanities or social science subject such as geography, planning, urban studies, environmental studies, sociology, politics, history or business studies.
+An upper-second-class Honours degree and a master’s degree, or international equivalent, in a relevant arts, humanities or social science subject such as geography, planning, urban studies, environmental studies, sociology, politics, history or business studies.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.